UX DESIGN • UX RESEARCH • CONTENT DESIGN

 Who is our user?

-The student user persona represents a young, budget-conscious, and environmentally-aware person seeking extra income through an easy-to-use platform that aligns with their busy lifestyle and financial goals.
+• Student user persona represents a young, budget-conscious, and environmentally aware person seeking extra income through an easy-to-use platform that aligns with their busy lifestyle and financial goals.

 What about ideation?